MinaProtocol/mina/README-dev.md

 #### Customizing your dev environment for autocomplete/merlin

+* If you build in Docker, the files created for merlin will have invalid paths.
+You can fix those paths after a build

+`make USEDOCKER=TRUE merlin-fixup`

 * If you use vim, add this snippet in your vimrc to use merlin.
 (REMEMBER to change the HOME directory to match yours)

 ```bash